-The future of employment seems to lie either in small and medium-sized businesses or in outsourced and portfolio working for virtual organizations.
 Since the industrial revolution, managerial and professional workers have not experienced high levels of job insecurity, so will people be able to cope with permanent job insecurity without the security of organizational structure?

 In contrast, Bevan (2000, p.
-20) reporting on work/life balance found that employees who have benefited from more flexible work arrangements imply few difficulties as they choose arrangements to suit their particular home and life circumstances.
+20), reporting on work/life balance, found that employees who have benefited from more flexible work arrangements imply few difficulties as they choose arrangements to suit their particular home and life circumstances.
 The benefits to employers and businesses seem to outweigh the disadvantages.

 It is difficult to know whether most people who work on production lines and supermarket checkouts would prefer to do something else.
 Work serves many purposes besides being a source of income.
-According to Robbins (2003), however:
+However, according to Robbins (2003):

 While more people today are undoubtedly turned off by overly specialized jobs than were their parents and grandparents, it would be naïve to ignore the reality that there is still a segment of the workforce that prefers the routine and repetitiveness of highly specialized jobs.

 Not everyone is suited to working in highly organic or loosely structured networks, let alone working in virtual organizations.

 People choose organizations as much as organizations choose people.
-Those working in organizations are more likely to remain in organizations whose structures, with their particular degrees of centralization, formalization, specialization and traditionalism, suit their individual and group preferences and needs.
+Those working in organizations are more likely to remain in organizations whose structures, with their particular degree of centralization, formalization, specialization and traditionalism, suit their individual and group preferences and needs.
 Designing organizational structures that satisfy the needs of those working in and associated with them is not straightforward.
 Indeed, designing organizational structures for change, while at the same time ensuring that the needs of the market and of employees are met, is as much an art as a science.